How Am I Affected by the Google Storage Project?

 I Manage a Google Shared Drive

-If you manage a Google shared drive, there are several changes regarding storage:
+If you manage a Google shared drive, there are several changes regarding membership requirements and storage limits.

-• Every new shared drive created has a 15GB storage limit
+• Every new shared drive created after January 16, 2023, has a 15GB storage limit.

-• Every existing shared drive with under 15GB of storage has had the new 15GB limit applied to the drive
+• Every existing shared drive (created before January 16, 2023) with under 15GB of storage had the new 15GB limit applied to the drive.

-• Every existing shared drive (created prior to January 16) with over 15GB of storage was granted “legacy status” and doesn't need to reduce their storage consumption under 15GB
+• Every existing shared drive (created before January 16, 2023) with over 15GB of storage and at least one eligible Manager was granted “legacy status.”

-• Shared drives over 15GB (i.e., "legacy") have had a storage limit slightly above their current storage usage (as of January 16) applied to the drive - this is not a temporary limit and will remain their final limit for as long as the shared drive remains eligible (i.e., has eligible Managers)
+• Legacy shared drives have a storage limit slightly above what its storage was on January 16, 2023.
+This will remain their final limit for as long as the shared drive has eligible Managers (i.e., faculty, regular staff, or students).

 To check your current storage usage, navigate to the shared drive and click the information "i" icon in the top right corner of the page.
 In the sidebar that appears, you will find the drive's storage usage under Drive details > Storage used.

-• Ineligible roles include temporary staff, sponsored affiliates, alumni, retirees, and Shared Accounts
+• Ineligible roles include temporary staff, sponsored affiliates, alumni, retirees, Shared Accounts, MCommunity groups (with no eligible members/owners), and external (non-UM) email addresses.

-• The deadline for these drives to either remove their data or add an eligible Manager (i.e., faculty, regular staff, or student) is August 1, 2023.
-After that date, all members will lose the ability to create, upload, copy, or move content into the shared drive.
+• August 1, 2023, was the deadline for these drives to either remove their data or add an eligible Manager (i.e., faculty, regular staff, or student).
+After that date, the shared drive was given a 0GB storage limit, and all members lost the ability to create, upload, copy, or move content into the shared drive.

 Appropriate Use of Shared Drives